 1 – Gnomoria:

-The first thing that might occur to you while playing this title is that the overall gameplay is quite basic and doesn’t really exuberate with complexity.
-Nonetheless, it does however bring in some interesting features.
-For one, the title includes a fully destructible environment which means everything can be mined, chopped and rebuilt.
+The first thing that might occur to you while playing this game is that the overall gameplay is quite basic and doesn’t really exuberate with complexity.
+Nonetheless, it does, however, bring in some interesting features.
+For one, the game includes a fully destructible environment which means everything can be mined, chopped and rebuilt.
 The sandbox village management game allows you to craft different items, build your kingdom, set traps, search for precious resources and amass riches along the way.
 And as you might have already guessed by glancing at its name, the characters involved here are all gnomes.

 2 – Towns: